 The key components common to most PWR types of nuclear reactor cores are:

 Nuclear fuel.
-The nuclear fuel is composed of nuclear fuel assemblies located in exact positions in the reactor.
+Nuclear fuel is composed of nuclear fuel assemblies located in exact positions in the reactor.

 - Neutron moderator.
 The moderator slows down neutrons from fission to thermal energies.